Some Genuine Small Representations of a Nonlinear Double Cover

 This set of representations $\prod_{\lambda} ^s (\widetilde{G})=\prod_{\lambda} ^{\mathcal{O}} (\widetilde{G})$ is what we are going to discuss throughout this paper.
 First of all, we can attach to each $\widetilde{\pi} \in \prod_{\lambda} ^s (\widetilde{G})$ a pair $(\chi_{\widetilde{\pi}}, \mathcal{O}_{\widetilde{\pi}} )$, where $\chi_{\widetilde{\pi}}$ is the central character of $\widetilde{\pi}$ and $ \mathcal{O}_{\widetilde{\pi}}$ is the real associated variety of $\widetilde{\pi}$, denoted AV$(\tu{\pi}) = \Br{\Or _{\tu{\pi}}}$.
 Here, $ \mathcal{O}_{\widetilde{\pi}}$ is one of the real forms of $\mathcal{O}$, and in Section 4, we will see that there are not many real groups which have nonempty intersection with $\mathcal{O}$ and the number of real forms of $\mathcal{O}$ is tiny as well.
 The notions of real associated variety and genuine central character will be discussed in more detail in Sections 4 and 5.

 In Section 6, we restrict our attention to simply laced split groups, and hence $\lambda =\rho/2$.
-For split groups, there is a well-understood family of representations, called the Shimura representations (see \cite{ABPTV}).
-Starting with these, we construct other genuine representations in $\prod_{\rho/2} ^s (\widetilde{G})$.
+For split groups, there is a well-understood family of representations described in \cite{ABPTV}, namely, pseudospherical principal series representations.
+We consider the unique irreducible quotients of them with infinitesimal character $\rho/2$, and denote the set of these representations by $\SH _{\rho/2}$.
+Starting with $\SH _{\rho/2}$, we construct other genuine representations in $\prod_{\rho/2} ^s (\widetilde{G})$.
 There are standard ways to get new representations from old ones: the theory of cross actions and Cayley transforms.
 In our setting these are non-standard, because they involve half-integral roots.